Tap to Donate (Contactless donations)

 Chip-and-PIN - Android devices

 Some UK cards require chip-and-PIN security.
-For example, newly issued cards typically need to be used with chip-and-PIN first before they can be used for contactless payments.
+For example, newly issued cards may need to be used with chip-and-PIN first before they can be used for contactless payments.
 While iOS supports a Tap to Pay on iPhone with a PIN-entry screen, Android devices do not.

 Additionally, some UK cards are unable to complete contactless payments using a PIN, even on an iOS device.
 In this scenario, a Declined message will be displayed.
 However, the giver can continue with their donation by scanning the QR Code to complete it on their device using Donate and an alternative payment method.